fals/cqrs-clean-eventual-consistency/README.md

 ## :clock2: Eventual Consistency

-Everything comes with some kind of down side.
+Everything comes with some trade offs.
 The case of CQRS with multiple databases, to maintain high availability and scalability we create inconsistencies between databases.

 More specifically, replicating data between two databases creates an eventual consistency, which in a specific moment in time, given the replication lag they are different, although is a temporary state and it eventually resolves itself.